VirusTotal/yara/docs/modules/pe.rst

     .. versionadded:: 4.0.0

-    Structure containing information about the PE's exports.
+    Array of structures containing information about the PE's exports.

     .. c:member:: offset